pymc-devs/video-timestamps/README.md

-# video-timestamps
+# Video Timestamps
-Crowd sourced timestamps for PyMC Youtube videos
+Crowd-sourcing timestamps for PyMC Youtube videos

 ## What We Are Doing: Adding Timestamps to Videos